octokit/auth-oauth-app.js/README.md

         <code>string</code>
       </th>
       <td>
         Only relevant if <code>options.type</code> is set to <code>"oauth-user"</code>.
 The URL in your application where users are sent after authorization.
 See <a href="https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/#redirect-urls">redirect urls</a>.
-Defaults to what was set in the strategy options.
       </td>
     </tr>
     <tr>